vgarcia13/sensors-readings-api-app/README.md

-# Sensor readfings API Application
+# Sensor readings API Application

 ## Introduction
 This is a code exercise about an API application that register, retrieve and get different reading statistics depending